-•Homogeneous Design.
-Our XpressCF+® platform enables precise and specific placement of non-natural amino acids in defined numbers and positions within our engineered proteins.
+- Homogeneous Design.
+Our XpressCF+[®] platform enables precise and specific placement of non-natural amino acids in defined numbers and positions within our engineered proteins.
 These non-natural amino acids then serve as highly stable attachment sites, also known as conjugation sites, for chemical functional groups.
 For example, we attach linker-warheads to non-natural amino acids within our antibodies to create single-species, tumor-killing ADCs.
-Similarly, we can attach polyethylene glycol polymers onto non-natural amino acids within our cytokine-based therapeutics to create single-species immunotherapies designed for extended pharmacokinetics and safety.

-•Experimentally Defined Structure-Activity Relationships.
-Our cell-free technology enables rational design of protein therapeutics through a rapid, reiterative process that experimentally defines structure-activity relationship for cytokine-based therapeutics, ADCs, iADCs, bispecific ADCs and ADCs.
+Similarly, we can attach polyethylene glycol polymers onto non-natural amino acids within our cytokine-based therapeutics to create single-species immunotherapies designed for extended pharmacokinetics and safety. - Experimentally Defined Structure-Activity Relationships.
+Our cell-free technology enables rational design of protein therapeutics through a rapid, reiterative process that experimentally defines structure-activity relationship for cytokine-based therapeutics, ADCs, iADCs, bispecific ADCs and ADC2s.
 This approach allows us to explore a wide variety of structural features and formats in parallel as we optimize therapeutic candidates.
 For example, the precise location of chemical conjugation sites directly affects the activity of both ADCs and cytokine-based therapeutics.
 Our proprietary technology is key to our ability to define the best number and positions of non-natural amino acids for conjugation based on: conjugation efficiency; functional activity/pharmacological properties; and pharmacokinetics and safety.
 This design flexibility is also an important aspect of our discovery approach to other protein therapeutics.
-For example, we are able to make and directly compare a variety of pairings and structural formats for our ADC molecules to ensure that we have optimized sites of conjugation, the number of payloads on each antibody (drug-antibody ratio, or DAR) and linker chemistry.
+For example, we are able to make and directly compare a variety of pairings and structural formats for our ADC molecules to ensure that we have optimized sites of conjugation, the number of payloads on each antibody (drugantibody ratio, or DAR) and linker chemistry.
 We have examples where changing just one of these parameters can significantly impact the safety, efficacy and stability of the ADC.
 Further, we have demonstrated the ability to introduce more than eight non-natural amino acids into a single antibody structure, without impacting the expression levels of engineered antibodies, permitting ADCs with a DAR of greater than eight.
-Most conventional methods.
-In addition, our XpressCF+® platform enables integration of two different types of non-natural amino acid, which can be used to precisely conjugate two different payloads to the same antibody, and allows us to engineer additional pharmacological properties, including iADCs and ADC therapeutics.

-•Efficient Transition from Research Scale to Development Scale Protein Production.
+Most conventional conjugation methods are limited by a DAR of eight, due to the availability of only eight interchain cysteines, which are used for conjugation with conventional methods.
+In addition, our XpressCF+® platform enables integration of two different types of non-natural amino acid, which can be used to precisely conjugate two different payloads to the same antibody, and allows us to engineer additional pharmacological properties, including iADCs and ADC2 therapeutics. - Efficient Transition from Research Scale to Development Scale Protein Production.
 Protein therapeutics can encounter obstacles, or even fail, during the transition from research cell lines to cGMP cell lines appropriate for clinical development and commercialization.
-Our XpressCF® platform can rapidly produce different protein types from a single proprietary extract, which can be scaled for discovery, development and ultimately, we believe, commercialization of cytokine-based immuno-oncology therapeutics, ADCs, iADCs, bispecific ADCs and ADC2s.
+Our XpressCF[®] platform can rapidly produce different protein types from a single proprietary extract, which can be scaled for discovery, development and ultimately, we believe, commercialization of cytokine-based immuno-oncology therapeutics, ADCs, iADCs, bispecific ADCs and ADC2s.

-•Manufacturable Dual Conjugations.
-Our XpressCF+® platform allows us to manufacture antibodies that contain two different non-natural amino acids that are substrates for mutually orthogonal site-specific conjugation reactions.
-This advantage permits dual conjugation, resulting in homogenous iADC or ADC dual conjugate molecules with two different precisely placed payloads.
+• Manufacturable Dual Conjugations.
+Our XpressCF+[®] platform allows us to manufacture antibodies that contain two different non-natural amino acids that are substrates for mutually orthogonal site-specific conjugation reactions.
+This advantage permits dual conjugation, resulting in homogenous iADC or ADC2 dual conjugate molecules with two different precisely placed payloads.

-Accordingly, we use our XpressCF® platform to discover and develop cancer therapeutics by empirically determining the optimum structure-activity relationships for cytokine-based immuno-oncology therapeutics, ADCs, iADCs, bispecific ADCs and ADCs and transitioning those products to cGMP compliant manufacturing.
+Accordingly, we use our XpressCF[®] platform to discover and develop cancer therapeutics by empirically determining the optimum structure-activity relationships for cytokine-based immuno-oncology therapeutics, ADCs, iADCs, bispecific ADCs and ADC2s and transitioning those products to cGMP compliant manufacturing.